JuliaCloud/JuliaBox/engine/src/juliabox/plugins/bucket_gs/info.md

 # Google Cloud Storage plugin

-To use Google cloud storage requires an OAuth2.0 Service Account.
 Fill in the following parametes in `/jboxengine/conf/jbox.user` :

 ```python
 {